ozgucbertug/latentHeuristics/index.md

 ![](https://github.com/ozgucbertug/latentHeuristics/blob/main/docs/model.jpg?raw=true)
 _Architecture implemented in this work_[2]

-In this work, we are going to work with point cloud representation over other prevailing methods.
+We aim to work with point cloud representation over other prevailing methods.
 Points clouds provide unordered datasets while being computationally lenient, less memory intensive, and through surface reconstruction, offer an easy path to mesh geometries conversions when needed.
 Other representation models like voxels and meshes were omitted since they lead to computationally heavy models.
 We believe that point cloud representation offers an optimal middle ground between the memory-intensive voxel and computationally expensive mesh representations.

 # Dataset